Exercise When you Wake up

 Rick Kaselj: Yes, exactly.

 Coach Chris: Thank you very much.

 Rick Kaselj: No worries.

-Watch for Fix My Back Pain, which will be coming out later this week.
-If you have back pain, it is a program to help you out and get you back to pain-free workouts.
+Watch for Fix My Back Pain, which will come out later this week.
+If you have back pain, it is a program to help you get back to pain-free workouts.

 Rick Kaselj, M.S

 Have you ever had back pain?
 Do you have it right now?